 Stretch your legs in this colorful bayside town built on hills.
 I recommend picking up some snacks for the day and using the public restrooms in Portree before setting off.

 Your first day on the Isle of Skye will be spent on the Trotternish Loop, the most popular peninsula on Skye.
-You’ll want to bookmark this post for the detailed itinerary, but I’ll mention the highlights below.
+You’ll want to bookmark this post for the detailed Isle of Skye itinerary, but I’ll mention the highlights below.

 - Fairy Glen

 - Option A: Old Man of Storr (if you want to spend more time hiking)

 - Option B: Dunvegan Castle (if you prefer castles to the outdoors)